 The magistrates further found that there could be a threat to public safety if the licence didn’t remain suspended, and were duly satisfied that suspension was in the public interest.

 The security officer was ordered to make a contribution to the SIA’s legal costs of £200.

-Lisa Targowska, the SIA’s deputy director for legal, concluded: “We will always rigorously defend appeals of this nature, particularly so where there’s any potential risk to the public.
-Security operatives are in a position of trust, and so we will not hesitate to use our powers of suspension where it’s in the public interest to do so.”
+Lisa Targowska, the SIA’s deputy director for legal, concluded: “We will always rigorously defend appeals of this nature, and particularly so where there’s any potential risk to the public.
+Security operatives are in a position of trust.
+On that basis, we will not hesitate to use our powers of suspension where it’s in the public interest to do so.”